apache/flink/docs/content.zh/docs/deployment/memory/network_mem_tuning.md

 For each output subtask can also request up to `taskmanager.network.memory.max-overdraft-buffers-per-gate` (by default 5) extra overdraft buffers.
-Those buffers are only used, if the subtask is backpressured by downstream subtasks but the subtask can not gracefully pause its current process.
+Those buffers are only used, if the subtask is backpressured by downstream subtasks and the subtask requires more than a single network buffer to finish what its currently doing.
 This can happen in situations like:
 - Serializing very large records, that do not fit into a single network buffer.
 - Flat Map like operator, that produces many output records per single input record.
 - Operators that output many records either periodically or on a reaction to some events (for